kaoDev/kalleott.de/src/courses/iot/data-visualization.md

 function subscribeToSensorData(onUpdate) {
   return firestore
-    .collection('sensorData') // choose the collection of your data .orderBy('date', 'asc') // order the saved documents by date ascending .limit(40) // only take the last 40 entries .onSnapshot(snapshotData => {
+    .collection('sensorData') // choose the collection of your data .orderBy('date', 'desc') // order the saved documents by date descending .limit(40) // only take the last 40 entries .onSnapshot(snapshotData => {
       onUpdate(